AElfProject/aelf-docs/docs/quick-start/developers/nft-tutorial/index.md

 - Find the comment `// fetch NFT Data from eforest API`.

 - Replace the existing **`fetchUserNftData`** function with this code snippet:

+#### Here's what the function does:

+1. **Fetches Balances for Multiple NFTs:** The function `fetchNftBalances` retrieves balance information for an array of NFTs for a specific owner.
+2. **Parameters:** It takes three parameters:
+   - `nfts`: An array of `Nft` objects, each representing an NFT.
+   - `ownerAddress`: A string representing the address of the owner.
+   - `sideChainSmartContract`: An instance of the side chain smart contract.
+3. **Maps NFTs to Balances:** It uses `Promise.all` to concurrently fetch the balance for each NFT by calling the `getBalanceOfNft` function.
+4. **Combines NFT Data with Balances:** For each NFT, it combines the existing NFT data with the fetched balance.
+5. **Returns Updated NFT Array:** It returns a new array of `Nft` objects, each including its respective balance.

 ```javascript title="commonFunctions.ts"
 // fetch NFT Data from eforest API